TadasAndr/hanza-monitoring-system/README.md

 <p class='paragraphName'>How to use our website:</p>

-<p class='standartParagraph'>When the user opens the website, He's transferred to the first dashboard element.The user needs to log in to Power BI account and when the user has logged in, he'll start seeing that department's diagrams.
+<p class='standartParagraph'>When the user opens the website, He's transferred to the first dashboard element.
+The user needs to log in to Power BI account and when the user has logged in, he'll start seeing that department's diagrams.
 In the left side of the screen the user sees a sidebar, which consists of "Dashboard" and "Slideshow" buttons and has a dropdown functionality.
 "Dashboard" has 10 different departments and different data, "Slideshow" has the functionality to start displaying data.
 To display data in slideshow format, the user can adjust the slideshow time in milliseconds, then the user needs to press the "Slide selection mode", which lets the user select the desired dashboards.
 When the dashboard is selected, it will display a number on the right of the dashboard name. </p>

 ![img](/src/assets/Documentation/8.png)

 <p class='standartParagraph'>After selecting all the data that needs to be displayed, the user needs to press "Start slideshow".
-The User can collapse the sidebar to enable full screen mode and can expand it after collapsing.</p>
+The User can collapse the sidebar when  full screen mode is enabled and the sidebar will expand after exiting full screen mode.</p>

 ![img](/src/assets/Documentation/6.png)

-<p class='standartParagraph'>To stop the slideshow, user need to simply press on one of the dashboard departments.</p>
+<p class='standartParagraph'>To stop the slideshow, user needs to simply press on one of the dashboard departments.</p>
 <p class='standartParagraph'>Full screen functionality</p>